mthiebaux/JSNtemplate/README.md

 |  Query string  | /api?a=1&b=2 |
 |  URL params    | /api/val1/val2 |

-The POST request adds the option to pass arbitrary JSON contents to the server in the request body, without requiring these parameters to be exposed in the URL.
+A POST request adds the option to pass arbitrary JSON contents to the server in the request body, without requiring these parameters to be exposed in the URL.
 This is the method used to implement the RPC call.

 ## Installation